Additional information regarding the laws that apply to discrimination may be found on the Office of Justice Programs' Office of Civil Rights website.

-- Religious organizations providing federal funded programs and services may not discriminate based on religion or religious belief in the provision of those services to clients or potential clients or beneficiaries.
+Religious organizations providing federal funded programs and services may not discriminate based on religion or religious belief in the provision of those services to clients, potential clients or beneficiaries.

-- If the client or beneficiary objects to the religious character of the federally funded program, client may request an alternative provider for the service.
-The funded organization providing the service must provide a timely referral to another provider, and must inform NH DOJ of the request and referral.
+If the client or beneficiary objects to the religious character of the federally funded program, the client may request an alternative provider for the service.
+The funded organization providing the service must provide a timely referral to another provider and must inform NH DOJ of the request and referral.

 Equal Employment Opportunity Plan (EEOP) Requirements

 The purpose of an Equal Employment Opportunity Plan (EEOP) is to insure full and equal participation of men and women regardless of race or national origin in the workforce of the recipient agency.
 A recipient agency is defined as any State or local unit of government or agency thereof, and any private entity, institution, or organization, to which Office of Justice Programs (OJP) financial assistance is extended directly or through such government or private entity.
 Recipient agencies that meet all of the following criteria are required to maintain an EEOP on file for review by OJP, if requested (see 28 C.F.R. §42.301 et seq.)

 Under 28 C.F.R. §42.301 et seq., certain recipients of grants or subgrants from OJP, OVW and the COPS Office are required to prepare Equal Employment Opportunity Plans (EEOPs).
 The purpose of an EEOP is to ensure full and equal participation of men and women regardless of race or national origin in the workforce of the recipient agency.
 An EEOP is a comprehensive document that analyzes the agency's workforce in comparison to its relevant labor market data and all agency employment practices to determine their impact on the basis of race, sex or national origin.

 - provides a statistical profile of the internal workforce by race, sex and national origin;